Spider Bite Pictures, Symptoms, and Treatments

 - Do not touch or massage the bitten area.
 If the spider was venomous, you should leave it alone in order to avoid spreading the venom.

-- The bite victim should not engage in any physical activities after being bitten.
+- Do not engage in any physical activities after being bitten.

 - Avoid heating pads.
-In the event that the spider emitted necrotic venom, the heat may facilitate assistance in the necrosis process.
+In the event that the spider emitted necrotic venom, the heat may facilitate the process of necrosis (dead skin tissue).

 - Avoid steroid creams.